UnterrainerInformatik/GameDevelopmentLinks/README.md

   * [Fonts](#fonts)
   * [Sounds](#sounds)

+## Link Lists
+Here are other link-lists to browse.
-Here is another link-list containing a large list of MonoGame related projects on GitHub.
-* [Awesome-MonoGame](https://github.com/aloisdeniel/awesome-monogame) - Thx to the awesome Alois Deniel.
+* [**Awesome-MonoGame**](https://github.com/aloisdeniel/awesome-monogame) - This one contains a large list of MonoGame related projects on GitHub.
+Thx to the awesome Alois Deniel.

 ## Tutorial Sites
 No specific order.